-The Contractor may provide additional joint density quality control by use of joint heaters at the Contractor's expense.
-The heaters shall be operated so they do not produce excessive heat when the units pass over new or previously paved material.
+The Contractor mustmay provide additional joint density quality control by use of joint heaters at the Contractor's expense.
+The heaters shall be operated so they do not produce excessive heat when the units pass over new or previously placed, and existing paved material.
 When used, heaters will be required to be in operation at all times.